 Besakih Temple stands on the slopes of Mount Agung, the highest volcano in Bali.
 The Balinese believe Mount Agung is a copy of Mount Meru, the centre of the Hindu universe.
 It is therefore revered as Bali's most sacred mountain and is the perfect site for the mother temple, Pura Besakih.
 Lava flows from the massive eruption of Mount Agung in 1963 narrowly missed the temple complex.
 This is regarded as a miracle and a sign that the gods approve of Pura Besakih.
 Seismic activity around this very active volcano is carefully monitored and experts believe the next eruption is imminent.

 The Main Temples at Pura Besakih

-Being closer to the summit of Mount Agung is considered more sacred so worshippers walking up through the complex follow a spiritual path towards the holier temples on the higher slopes.
+Worshippers walking up through the complex follow a spiritual path towards the holier temples closer to the summit.
 Some of the temples are dedicated to specific gods of the Hindu pantheon represented by both their position and the colour of their decorations.